Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VIII

 9. Retagging of outgoing untagged packets at ports based on veth sub-interfaces:

-If a sub-interface of a veth interface constitutes the port, an outgoing packet gets tagged with VLAN ID associated with the sub-interface – even if we marked the port with the “untagged” flag.
+If a sub-interface of a veth constitutes the port, an outgoing packet gets tagged with VLAN ID associated with the sub-interface – even if we marked the port with the “untagged” flag.

 10. Carry tags from the inside of a bridge to its outside: